Witchblade: Cancelled film and untitled video game adaptation

 A feature film adaptation of the comic was announced in 2008 and scheduled for a 2009 release, but was never produced.
 The film was to have been produced by Platinum Studios, Top Cow Productions, and Arclight Media, with Top Cow's Matt Hawkins & Marc Silvestri, Platinum's Rich Marincic, and Greenberg Group's Randy Greenberg serving as executive producers.
 Production was planned for September 2008, with filming to be done in Australia.
-A proposal video game concept announcement but patches in work were scrapped.
+A video game was announced but was later scrapped.